baursak707/baursak707/README.md

 ## ᓚᘏᗢ Featured Project

-### 🌊 Wave-Ware — Beach Shop Simulation
+### 🌊 Coral-Wave — Beach Shop Simulation

-WaveWare is a Python console application that simulates a beach shop experience.
+CoralWave is a Python console application that simulates a beach shop experience.
 Users can browse products, add items to a cart, and receive a structured receipt.